DylansGit/PT-CheatSheet/README.md

 - Race Conditions
 - SQL Injection
 - Server-Side Template Injection (SSTI)
-- SSRF (Server-side Request Forgery)
+- Server-Side Request Forgery (SSRF)
+- XXE Injection
 - Web Cache Poisoning
 - WebSockets

+…and many others from the PortSwigger Academy collection.

+## 🧠 New “Resources” tab

+A modern grid of curated external links with short descriptions, matching the site’s dark-red gradient theme.
+Includes:

+- PayloadsAllTheThings
+- GTFOBins & LOLBAS
+- RevShells
+- CyberChef
+- Sectools.org
-- XXE Injection
+- Exploit-DB

-Also included: tools cheat sheets, images cheat sheets, Windows & Linux privilege escalation notes, and small utilities / examples.

----
+- TryHackMe / HackTheBox / pwn.college / PortSwigger Academy / BugBountyHunter
+- …and dozens more hand-picked tools and learning platforms.

-## Quick start — run locally
+## 🚀 Run locally

-> Recommended: create & activate a virtualenv first.
+# (recommended) create and activate a virtual environment

-# create venv (optional but recommended)
 python -m venv .venv
 # Windows
 .venv\Scripts\activate
 # macOS / Linux
 source .venv/bin/activate

 # install dependencies
 pip install -r requirements.txt

-# run locally (Flask dev server)
+# start Flask development server
 python server.py

-# open http://127.0.0.1:5000 in your browser
+Then open http://127.0.0.1:5000 in your browser.
-Notes:

-The Flask app serves index.html from templates/ and loads content from /content/<filename> and /markdown/<filename>.

-Notes API endpoints:

-POST /save-note — save new note (JSON { "note": "..." })

-GET /get-notes — fetch notes

-DELETE /delete-note/<index> — delete note by index

-POST /edit-note/<index> — edit note (JSON { "note": "..." })

-Production (Render / Heroku style)
-Procfile in repo root should contain:

-makefile
-Copy code
-web: gunicorn server:app
+☁️ Deploy to Render (or similar)
+Render automatically redeploys on every push to GitHub.
-If deploying to Render, ensure the Start Command is gunicorn server:app.
+If deploying manually, ensure the Start Command is:

-Do not attempt to run gunicorn on Windows locally — use python server.py locally for testing.

-Routes overview
-/ → index page (loads tabs UI)

-/static/<path:filename> → static assets (CSS / JS / images)

-/content/<filename> → HTML cheat sheet fragments

-/markdown/<path:filename> → markdown-derived pages

-Notes API (see Quick start)
+gunicorn server:app
+🧩 For local testing on Windows, use python server.py instead of Gunicorn.

-Security & safety note (important)
+🔒 Security & usage note
-This repo contains references and example files related to pentesting.
-Some content (keygens, activators, cracked installers or tools you may have kept locally) will be detected as malicious by antivirus software.
-Do not upload or reintroduce cracked software or unknown executables.
-If you include pentest tools (linpeas, binwalk, VMs) keep them in a dedicated, offline folder and only store non-executable notes in the repo.
+This repository includes educational pentesting materials.
+⚠️ Do not upload or distribute executable pentest tools, cracked binaries, or payloads.
+Keep this repository strictly for documentation, notes, and references.

+Use responsibly — for authorized testing and education only.

-Contributing
+🤝 Contributing
-Contributions welcome!
-Fork the repo, open a branch, make changes, and send a PR with a short description of the change.
-Keep content focused, cite sources where appropriate, and avoid including potentially malicious binaries in PRs.

-Contact & credits
+Fork → branch → edit → pull request.

+All contributions welcome — fix typos, improve styling, add cheat sheets, or propose new resource links.
+Please keep commits focused and readable.

+🧑‍💻 Credits
-Created and maintained by Dylan — contributions from the community welcome.
+Created and maintained by Dylan (@DylansGit)
+Design, code, and structure by the PT-CheatSheet project.

-All rights reserved to the internet.
-Anyone can fork and contribute.
+All rights reserved to the internet — fork freely, learn openly.